roughike/SwipeSelector/README.md

 ## Apps using SwipeSelector

 Send me a pull request with modified README.md or contact me at iiro.krankka@gmail.com to get a shoutout!

-## minSDK Version

-The lowest supported SDK version is currently 8.

 ## Contributions